-During the last 10 odd years the island has changed in many different ways as it developed to become one of the largest diveoperation centres in Thailand, bringing all levels of diversand water lovers alike.
+During the last 10 odd years the island has changed in many ways as it developed to become one of the major divedestinations in Thailand, bringing all levels of divers and water lovers alike.